LoggeL/TranscripatorWeb/README.md

 python app.py
 ```

+The server will start on port 5000 by default.
+To use a different port:

+- Set the `PORT` environment variable in your `.env` file, or
+- Run with an environment variable: `PORT=8000 python app.py`

-2. Open your web browser and navigate to `http://localhost:5000`
+2. Open your web browser and navigate to `http://localhost:<PORT>` (replace `<PORT>` with your configured port)

 3. Upload an audio file by either:

    - Dragging and dropping the file onto the upload area
    - Clicking the upload area and selecting a file